3JoB/telebot/README.md

 If you need some examples, I'll put them in this [organization](https://github.com/gotelebot/).

-This is a fork of https://github.com/tucnak/telebot that replaces encoding/json with goccy/go-json.
-This library requires minimum go1.19
+This is a fork of https://github.com/tucnak/telebot .
+This library requires minimum go1.20